Henry Schein One

 What's the work-life balance like at Henry Schein One?

-Strengths in flexibility, time-off access, and supportive team dynamics are accompanied by challenges in staffing levels, time pressure, and barriers to taking time away.
-Together, these dynamics suggest a highly variable work-life experience where policies and team culture can enable balance, but operational strain and attendance controls may limit it in certain groups.
+Strengths in remote flexibility, time-off access, and supportive team culture are accompanied by challenges tied to understaffing, reorganization cycles, and inconsistent management.
+Together, these dynamics suggest a variable work-life experience where policies can enable balance in well-run teams, while instability and resourcing gaps drive strain elsewhere.

 Key Insight for Candidates